Serine–tRNA ligase, cytoplasmic: Function and mechanism

 "SARS" and its enzyme product seryl-tRNA synthetase are involved in protein translation; specifically, seryl-tRNA synthetase catalyses the transfer of L-serine to tRNA (Ser).
 The cytosolic enzyme recognises its cognate tRNA species and binds with a high level of specificity, allowing the accurate interaction between corresponding codons and anticodons on mRNA and tRNA during protein translation.

+Medical significance

+Pathogenic mutations are the cause of a condition with symptoms including developmental disabilities, seizures, and problems with muscle coordination (ataxia), which is called NEDMAS (Neurodevelopmental disorder with microcephaly, ataxia, and seizures).